Master’s Degrees in Health & Medical Administrative Services

 Education Levels of Health & Medical Administrative Services Majors

-In 2018-2019, 13,435 earned their master's degree in health and medical administrative services.
-This earns it the #14 spot on the list of the most popular master's degree programs in the nation.
+During the most recent year for which data is available, 15,811 people earned their master's degree in health & medical administrative services.
+This makes it the 15th most popular master's degree program in the country.

 Education Level | Number of Grads |